florian-beetz/bachelor-thesis/thesis.md

 dependencies into groups and makes them reusable across different modules^[[https://github.com/JabRef/jabref/pull/4163](https://github.com/JabRef/jabref/pull/4163)].
 [@lst:cleanup-bs] shows an excerpt from the centralized dependency management in Gradle's `buildSrc` project, that is put on the classpath of every build script.
-In the build scripts the groups of dependencies can then be used as `libraries.libreOffice` without requiring to specify the version locally.
+In the build scripts, the groups of dependencies can then be used as `libraries.libreOffice` without requiring to specify the version locally.

 ```{#lst:cleanup-bs .java caption="Centralized dependency management in Gradle"}